mohamed255255/Parking-Reservation-System/README.md

     - New reservations are created with **PENDING** status ⏳
     - Solved concurrent reservation problems (if multiple users demanded the same parking slot)
     - Users can view all their reservations in one place 📋
+    - When user finishes parking the slot will be released

   - **Payment Process**
     - When users arrive at the physical location and scan the QR code (each QR code represents a specific **slot number + garage ID**), they are redirected to a payment iframe
-    - Upon successful payment submission, the reservation status changes to **CONFIRMED** ✅
+    - Upon successful payment submission, the reservation status changes to **CONFIRMED**
+    - Failed payments changes reservation to **FAILED** and release the slot immediately

   - **Reservation Expiration**
     - Using **schedulers** the reservation will automatically expire if:
       - Payment is not completed within **30 minutes** of creation (I put an index on the created_at as we frequently scan it)
-      - **5 minutes** after confirmation (QR scanning) if the payemnt kept on failing or canceled

 - 💳 **Payment & Billing**
   - **Fee Calculation**